tjobrien/steroids-data/README.md

 ## steroids.data.schema

-The part that looks like a bunch of type annotations on a regular CoffeeScript class.
-Allows you to declare a type you expect to receive from a remote resource.
+The part that consumes data structures and spits out types.
+Allows you to build type validators based on descriptions from a remote source, eg. JSON-Schema.

 ## steroids.data.types

-The part that looks like a bunch of arrows on top of arrows.
-Allows you to tell a type from another and use that information in a schema.
+The part that looks like a bunch of type annotations.
+Provides validator functions that allow you to tell a type from another and use that information in a schema.

 ## steroids.data.cache